 “Well, there you are then,” said Ajit.
 “Let me take my time.
 I don’t want to hear anymore about it.”

 “Don’t get angry son,” his father had said.
 “I know you want to establish yourself as a successful painter before you marry.
 But it takes some time to become an established painter.
 And anyway, I just fail to understand the connection between painting and getting married.
 You can always continue painting after marriage.
 And Nimmi cannot wait for you forever.
 I promised her father that we will forge family ties as soon as you and Nimmi grow up by getting the two of you married.
 It is time you took over our business, married Nimmi and settled down.
-Both your mother and I are over eighty as you very well know, and I can’t be taking care of our business forever.”
+Both your mother and I are over sixty as you very well know, and I can’t be taking care of our business forever.”